jacksongolden/atla-product-engineer-technical-interview/README.md

 ## Tips

-- Check the browser console for errors (especially Zod validation errors)
-- The mock API returns ~27 steps with mixed formats
+- The mock API returns ~27 steps
 - About 20% of steps have errors
 - All components use Tailwind CSS for styling
+- The app should load successfully on first run, but steps will be in the wrong order
+- Use browser dev tools to inspect the data and understand the structure

 Good luck!